Twelve Principal Tatchlan Faces banner

 Kava-Kura and Life Pillars

-Female and male Face Dancers of Kava-Kura are chosen for voluptuous temperament and form.
-They are always naked and usually painted two or more shades of red.
+Female and male Face Dancers of Kava-Kura are chosen for their voluptuous temperament and form.
+They are always naked and usually painted two or more shades of red or other primary colours, often with an overlay of beautiful designs.
 If any Completes are servants for Kava-Kura Day, they lead the rest, followed by Amarel, Cinnabar and Azel Betweens.
 There can be a great deal of variation beyond red bodies.
 In happy times, they can have ancillary designs to accentuate their movement.
 In addition, comedic enhancements can be accompanied by jiggling dances or artful decorations used in slow acrobatic performances.
 Another aspect of these servants is squirting the audience with various medicines and Vision Windows, which induce mirth and passion.

 Kava-Kura Bestowals